 In a well-designed sampling program, the monitoring rate should be large enough to reasonably ensure that the range of fishing activities and characteristics are represented in the sample data.
 The Catch Accounting System post-stratifies data into groups of fishing activities with similar trip characteristics such as gear, trip targets, and NMFS Area (Cahalan et al. 2014).
 At low numbers of trips and low sampling rates, the probability of no monitoring data within a particular post-stratum is increased and may result in expansions of bycatch rates from one type of fishing activity against landings for a different type of fishing activity.
 This will result in biased estimates of bycatch.
 For this reason, it is important to have a large enough sample (monitored trips and vessels) to have a reasonable expectation of monitoring all types of fishing.

-Over the course of an entire year, some NMFS Area and stratum combinations have low fishing effort and as a result have a relatively high probability of being missed by the simple random sampling represented by observer deployments and EM.
+Over the course of an entire year, some NMFS Area and stratum combinations have low fishing effort, and as a result have a relatively high probability of being missed by the simple random sampling represented by observer deployments and EM.
 However, most NMFS Area and stratum combinations had a 0-5% chance of containing no monitored trips in 2020 (Figure 11).
 In the case of the TRW stratum, all NMFS Areas had a 0-5% chance of containing no monitored trips.
 The presence of NMFS Areas with a greater than 50% chance of containing no monitored trips is most common in the HAL and POT strata (Figure 11).

 Response to Council and SSC Comments

 The SSC has requested that a specific section with responses to SSC comments be provided in the written report, as is done for SAFE documents.
 Normally, this section would address FMSC responses (in italics) to comments relative to this chapter made by the Council and the SSC after the presentation of the 2019 Annual Report during the June 2020 Council meeting.
 However, the 2019 Annual Report was not released at that meeting, and instead the deployment performance review was published separately (Ganz et al. 2020).
-Therefore, there is nothing to respond to in this section.
+Therefore, there were no Council and SSC comments for the 2019 Annual Reportis nothing to respond to in this section.

 FMSC Recommendations to Improve Data Quality